Skip

 How Kirby handles translations

 Kirby’s language handling is quite straightforward.
-Once you create a translation of a page, meaning you e.g. add a file like default.de.txt next to your default.en.txt, the page’s content can be returned in that language.
+Once you create a translation of a page (by adding a file like default.de.txt next to your default.en.txt), the page’s content can be returned in that language.
 If there’s no translation, the default language will be used.
 You can read more about this in Kirby’s docs.

-Setting the lang attribute with Kirby looks something like this:
+Setting the lang attribute with Kirby looks like this:

 <html lang="<?= $kirby->language()->code() ?>">

-This will set the lang attribute to the current language’s code.
-If the current language is German, the attribute will be lang="de".
+This sets the lang attribute to the current language’s code.
+If the current language is German, you’ll get lang="de".

-What we need is an easy way to set a lang attribute on our content wrapper, in addition to the lang attribute on our document element, our <html>.
-To prevent this complex logic from polluting our template code, we can create some custom page methods.
+What we need is a way to set a lang attribute on our content wrapper that reflects the actual language of the content.
+To keep our templates clean, we can create some custom page methods.

 'isTranslated' => function () {